MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 ### Boosted search results

-You can use important attributes as keywords to search for information.
-Entering table type to boost search results is an easy way to indicated preference of results.
+Use important attributes as keywords to search for information.
+Enter a table type to boost search results is an easy way to indicated preference of results.

 Searching for **Susan Adatum** indicates the preference of contact record **Susan** related to account **Adatum**.